 While 100 links may sound like a lot, it’s really not.
 We’re not just talking about anchor links within an article; the search engines also view links in the main navigation, side bars, footer, ads, header, widgets, and so on, for every page.

-Action to take: Try installing the Carter Cole SEO Site Tools for Chrome.
-Go to your website and, a page at the time, look at how many outgoing links Google sees on each page.
-You can find this information by clicking on the ‘SEO Site Tools’ icon to the right of the search bar and then choosing Suggestions.
-Using a traffic light system, the plugin will tell you if there are far too many links on a page and how this might affect how search engines crawl it.
+Action to take: Try installing the MozBar Chrome Extension.
+Go to your website and, a page at the time, look at how many internal links Google sees on each page.
+You can find this information by clicking on the ‘pencil’ icon under the search bar and then choosing Internal.

 5. Use image-based links sparingly